 This course focuses on how data analysis can reveal a more complete picture of the world, by emphasizing concepts and applications of probability and statistics from a wide range of fields.
 Major topics include: collecting, organizing and displaying data; using appropriate statistical methods and prediction based on data; developing and evaluating inferences; and applying basic concepts of probability.
 Prepracticum hours of directed field-based training required.

 MAT 623 Common Core Math - 3 credits

 Course will address all Massachusetts Common Core State Standards in Mathematics.

-MAT 623R Teaching Numeric and Geometric Structures 4-6
+MAT 623R Teaching Numeric and Geometric Structures for Elementary Curriculum - 3 credits